 The Menninger Department of Psychiatry and Behavioral Sciences does NOT offer observerships.

 PGY-I Application Instructions

 We offer 12 categorical PGY-I positions and one research-track PGY-I position each year.
-Applications are accepted Sept.
-15 through Dec.
+Applications are accepted from the opening of ERAS to Dec.
 1.

 Applications for PGY-I positions are accepted through the Electronic Residency Application Service (ERAS) only.
 You may begin the application process by going to the ERAS site.

-Three letters of recommendation must be submitted via ERAS; a chair’s letter is NOT required.
+Three letters of recommendation must be submitted via ERAS.
+We encourage one of the letters to be in the standardized letter of recommendation format.
+A chair’s letter is NOT required.
 USMLE or COMLEX scores accepted.